HES-XPLAIN/hes-xplain.github.io/docs/team.md

 ![Team member](assets/images/generic.jpg){ align=left }

-Jean-Marc Boutay is an HES Assistant at HEPIA-GE  and a highly skilled Machine Learning Engineer with a focus on developing and optimizing cutting-edge algorithms in C++.
+Jean-Marc Boutay is an HES Assistant at HEPIA-GE and a proficient Machine Learning Engineer.
+He obtained his master's degree in computer science in 2022, focusing his thesis on real-time object detection using deep learning.
+He is currently developing and optimizing cutting-edge algorithms in C++.
 He is a serious-minded individual who takes his work very seriously and is always striving for excellence in his projects.
 Jean-Marc is a great team player and is always willing to lend a helping hand to his colleagues whenever needed.
-He is a fitness enthusiast and enjoys weightlifting and cardio workouts in his free time.

-Random fact: Jean-Marc is a big fan of Japanese culture and can often be found watching anime in his spare time.
+***

 ### Rémy Marquis